 Upon consideration of the treaty, which may include the hearings process and even participation by other committees, the Committee on Foreign Relations reports the treaty to the full Senate and accompanies it with a Senate Executive Report.

 To track the progress of treaties under consideration by the Senate, use the CCH Congressional Index.
 This index gives a cumulative legislative chronology and references to Treaty Document and Executive Report numbers.
-The Senate's treaty website is also useful in tracking treaties.
+The Senate's treaty website lists treaties received, reported & approved as well as treaty actions.
 Treaties, unlike proposed legislation, do not die at the end of a Congress.
 Look for treaties in Thomas.

 To identify the Treaty Document or Executive Report, use the CIS Annual or the Catalog of U.S. Government Publications.
 For materials from 1818 to 1969, use the CIS Index to U.S. Senate Executive Documents and Reports, 1818-1969.
 From 1818 to 1969, the texts of these Treaty Documents and Executive Reports are filed after the CIS microfiche; from 1970 to 1980, as CIS fiche.
 From 1980 to date, they are found in the Superintendent of Documents microfiche collection under the classification numbers Y 1.1./4: (treaty document) and Y 1.1/6: (executive report).
 They are also found in the Serial Set since 1980.

 To determine if a treaty is in force and whether the U.S. is a party to a treaty, first use Treaties in Force (T.I.F.) which is issued annually on January 1.
 T.I.F. gives citations to sources where the treaty text is published, dates of the treaty, and signatories.
 T.I.F. is divided into two parts: bilateral treaties, listed by country, and multilateral treaties, arranged by subject.
-T.I.F. is available on LexisNexis in the intlaw library, ustif file.
+T.I.F. is available on LexisNexis in the intlaw library, ustif file and on Westlaw in the ustif file.
 T.I.F. is updated by "Treaty Actions" published by the Department of State.

 The Dispatch continued the Department of State Bulletin (1939-89).
 In addition to "Treaty Actions", the Dispatch contained the text of speeches, essays, ambassadorial appointments, and news conferences.
 The Dispatch (September 1990 - December 1999) appears in the genfed and other libraries on LexisNexis as the dstate file.